-- Blaine is a Scottish surname that can be traced back to the Old Irish word blá, meaning “yellow.”
+- Blaine comes from a Scottish surname that can be traced back to the Old Irish word blá, meaning “yellow.”

-- Bowie is a Scottish surname that can be traced back to the Gaelic word buidhe, meaning “yellow.”
+- Bowie comes from a Scottish surname that can be traced back to the Gaelic word buidhe, meaning “yellow.”

 - Buff is a light brownish-yellow color — the hue of buff leather, which was often obtained from the European buffalo.

 - Buttercup flowers are yellow.
 “Buttercup” is the common name of several species of flowering plants in the genus Ranunculus.

 - Boglárka is the Hungarian word for “buttercup.”

 - Canna flowers are sometimes yellow.
 The genus name Canna is derived from the Latin word canna, meaning “reed.”

 - Chrysanthemum flowers are commonly yellow.
 The genus name Chrysanthemum is derived from a combination of the ancient Greek words khrysos, meaning “gold,” and anthemon, meaning “blossom, flower.”